Train with the Shark & Marine Research Institute

-I am delighted to be collaborating with the White Shark Diving Company Research and Volunteer Institute to offer an experience with one of the few conservation focused shark diving companies in South Africa.
-The Research and Volunteer Institute are a non-profit organisation that offer an excellent ethical experience:
+I am delighted to be collaborating with the Shark & Marine Research Institute to offer an experience with a reputable conservation focused non-profit organisation offering an excellent ethical experience:

 - Be trained as a marine research assistant, interact with sharks and gain essential research skills for your future career!